Clone & Push WordPress Multisites

 It works that way:

-From there, you create a staging site as usual, which creates a clone of the current network site.
+From there, you create a staging site, which makes a clone of the current network site.

 Cloning the Entire WordPress Multisite Network